jonsimonsen/webaoa/README.md

 v0.35: Planning to try some cleanup.
 -After v0.3, there are some elements with the same id on different pages.
 Should refactor these to use class instead.
+-Fixed some misleading text, and solved an issue that generated a horizontal scroll bar (overflow-x).